Rates and Frequently Asked Questions

 normally bugeted for, and these costs can be expensive.
 Unfortunately, the answer to how much a certain service will cost is that 'it depends.'

-Generally, it is important to understand that drafting, reviewing, and assistance with agreements and documents is, in the long run, inexpensive.
+It is important to understand that drafting, reviewing, and assistance with agreements and documents is time well spent, and much less expensive than litigating

 This is the best opportunity that you have to understand the agreement to which you will be bound, and to understand what issues may arise in